What is in the Government’s plan to ‘get Britain working’?

 Ministers hope that tackling this problem will help towards the Labour Government’s mission to grow the economy.

-An official Government policy document setting out the plans, known as a white paper, is due to be published on Tuesday, but ahead of it the Department for Work and Pensions has shared some of its ideas.
+An official Government policy document setting out the plans, known as a White Paper, was published on Tuesday.

-Here, the PA News Agency looks at what we know the Government is considering:
+Here, the PA news agency looks at what ministers are planning in the overhaul.

 – Extra NHS staff could be deployed to the 20 areas of England where the highest number of people are out of work.
 Ill health is considered the biggest driver of joblessness and the extra health workers would help to clear NHS backlogs and treat people, with the aim of getting them back into work.